MarkusBiggus/SonnenBackup/README.md

 * System state On Grid, Off Grid or Critical Error.
 * Real time power, current and voltage.
 * Battery levels, Charge/Discharge rate, time to fully charged.
-* Backup reserve, time to reserve, time to fully discharged.
+* Backup reserve, time to reserve, time to fully discharge.
+* MicroGrid status when Offgrid & Blackstart settings.
 * Temperature and batterie health.

 ## Why use this package
 This Home Assistant component helps manage Sonnen batterie backup reserve, particularly whilst batterie is 'OffGrid'.

 The official Sonnen mobile app normally used to monitor the batterie relies on the cloud service the batterie reports to.  \
-When grid power is out, there is a possibility Internet may also be out either due to the same event or because power has been out long enough to deplete ISP equipment emergency power.
+When grid power is off, it is likely Internet may also be out either due to the same event or eventually power is out long enough to deplete ISP equipment emergency power.

 Without Internet access, Home Assistant server requires only the local home network to continue functioning using the Sonnen batterie backup reserve charge.  \
 It is recommended to have an independant (small) UPS running off Sonnen batterie power for the LAN & Home Assistant server.
-There is a momentary power drop when Sonnen batterie switches to microGrid mode when grid power drops.
-A small UPS will prevent Home Assistant server from rebooting at the very moment it needs to alert you to the batterie going into microGrid mode.
+There is a momentary power drop when Sonnen batterie switches to MicroGrid mode when grid power drops.
+A small UPS will prevent Home Assistant server from rebooting at the very moment it needs to alert you to the batterie going into MicroGrid mode.

 ## HACS

 Install SonnenBackup integration.

 Uses sonnen_api_v2 driver package which requires a readonly API Token created in the Sonnen Batterie management portal.

 Configuration will require the IP address of the battery device and the readonly API token.  \
 If the Batterie portal uses a non-standard port, other than 80, that can be configured too.  \